antirez/freakwan/README.md

     #bob some message

-Bob will see, in the display of the device and in the Android application, if connected via, BTE, something like that:
+Bob will see, in the OLED display of the device, and in the Android application, if connected via BTE, something like that:

     #alice Alice> ... message ...